JackieRis/ft_malloc/README.md

 	size_t		*blocks;
 }				t_page;
 ```
-Finally a basic structure, readable, and easier to use, but Something was missing, I needed an easier way to get more informations about my blocks.
+Finally a basic structure, readable, and easier to use, but something was missing, I needed an easier way to get more informations about my blocks.

 The final structure was then created:
 ```c